AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 parameters:
 - *effects*:
-- *enabled*: Enabled sets whether or not an Item contributes to compositions.
+- *enabled*: If true, an Item contributes to compositions.
 Analogous to Mute in various NLEs.
 - *markers*:
 - *metadata*:
 - *name*: